Fatal shooting in Inez under investigation

 Sheriff’s officials are conferring with the county’s district attorney’s office to determine whether a crime occurred.

+Justice of the Peace Robert Whitaker said he has requested an autopsy for the man through the the Travis County Medical Examiner’s Office.

+Whitaker declined to release the deceased man's name, saying he would leave that decision to law enforcement officials.

 The sheriff’s office dispatched deputies to the location after receiving a call Wednesday night.
-The death occurred as deputies were enroute, he said.
+The death occurred as deputies were enroute, Boyd said.

 “It’s just a tragic, tragic thing,” he said.